dominexmacedon-docs/lopo-docs/README.md

 ## Why Lopo?

-- **Learn fast** → Simple, readable syntax that’s friendly for beginners and productive for experienced developers.
+- **Easy to pick up** → The syntax is simple and readable, so beginners can learn quickly while experienced devs stay productive.
-- **Embed & extend** → Built on Node.js, so integration patterns (worker threads, subprocess IPC, N-API) are straightforward.
+- **Built for integration** → Runs on Node.js, making it easy to embed or extend with worker threads, IPC, or N-API.
-- **Practical** → Small footprint, fast startup, and features that let you build scripts, tools, or tiny apps quickly.
+- **Practical by design** → Small footprint, fast startup, and just enough features to build scripts, tools, or small apps without overhead.

-> [!NOTE]
-> **Syntax Flexibility:** Semicolons are optional!
-You do not strictly need to end your statements with a semicolon (`;`).
-The parser will gracefully evaluate statements split by standard newlines.
+> **Note:** Semicolons are optional.
+You can end statements with `;` if you like, but newlines work just fine.

 ---